The Possible Gamechanger of COMP360 for Treating Treatment-Resistant Depression

 The FDA has already granted COMP360 "Breakthrough Therapy" designation, a status reserved for drugs that show significant potential over existing options.
 The company is currently moving through a rolling submission process and expects to complete their full New Drug Application (NDA) by the 4th quarter of this year.

-With the Phase 3 program showing that successful results are reproducible, COMP360 is well-positioned to possibly be a leading treatment.
+With the Phase 3 program showing that successful results are reproducible, COMP360 is well-positioned to become a leading treatment.
 The dual clinical benefits of rapid onset and long-term durability demonstrated by COMP360 signal a new, promising blueprint for treating TRD.